cbleek/JobClassification/README.md

 ## Example Data

-There is an example [Dataset](jobs.json).
+There are example Datasets in [example-data](example-data/).
 The datastructure is currently simply defined in http://scrapy-docs.yawik.org/build/html/guidelines/format.html

 ## Contribute